wipplelang/wipple/website/guide/src/02-advanced-wipple/02-specialization.md

 greet : x -> format "Hello, _!"
 (Greet x)

 Foo : type
-instance (Greet Foo) : just "Foo's implementation"
+instance (Greet Foo) : just "Foo"

 Bar : type
-instance (Greet Bar) : just "Bar's implementation"
+instance (Greet Bar) : just "Bar"

 [specialize]
 greet :: Bar -> Text
-greet : just "specialized implementation"
+greet : just "Greetings!"

-show (greet Foo) -- prints "Foo's implementation" show (greet Bar) -- prints "specialized implementation"
+show (greet Foo) -- prints "Hello, Foo!" show (greet Bar) -- prints "Greetings!"
 ```

 When the program reaches `greet Bar`, it uses the specialized `greet` function for `Bar` instead of the generic one that works on both `Foo` and `Bar`.
-As a result, the program outputs `specialized implementation` instead of `Bar's implementation`!
+As a result, the program outputs `Greetings!` instead of `Hello, Bar!`.

 ## Rules and conventions